SamWindell/Signet/README.md

 `detect-pitch`

 Pitch-detector: prints out the detected pitch of the file(s).

+### Tuner
+`tune`

-`tune` Tuner: changes the tune the file(s) by stretching or shrinking them.
+Tuner: changes the tune the file(s) by stretching or shrinking them.
 Uses a high quality resampling algorithm.

 ### Auto-tuner
 `auto-tune`